Shravan-KK/5.6-Secrets-Project/README.md

 ## Notes
 - The server listens on port 3000 by default (see `index.js`).
 - The app uses `axios` to request a random secret from `https://secrets-api.appbrewery.com/random`.

-If you'd like, I can add a `start` script to `package.json` or expand the README with contribution and license sections.